 Ask for Late Payment Forgiveness

-If you’ve been associated with a lender or a tenant for long and have made on-time payments, then you can cash on your good rapport to ask them for forgiveness if you’re making one late payment.
+If you’ve been associated with a funder or a tenant for long and have made on-time payments, then you can cash on your good rapport to ask them for forgiveness if you’re making one late payment.
 They can waive off your late fees or can at least make sure that they don’t report the late payment to a credit bureau.
-But, for this forgiveness, you must have maintained a good rapport with the lender before this one late payment.
+But, for this forgiveness, you must have maintained a good rapport with the funder before this one late payment.

 Your credit score is important to you personally and to your business as well.
 With the tips above you will surely be better equipped to make the changes required from your end.